Russell Cooke Putney London 2

 Joshua is recognised for providing his clients with pragmatic advice, ensuring their desired outcome is achieved through bespoke legal advice and commercial awareness.

 He assists his clients by seeking to resolve disputes before formal legal proceedings are commenced.
-Where legal action is required, he remains focused on settlement and alternative dispute resolution options, where appropriate and in line with the client’s overall objectives.
+Where legal action is required, he remains focused on settlement and alternative dispute resolution where appropriate and in line with the client’s overall objectives.

 Joshua qualified in September 2015 and joined Russell-Cooke in 2022.